PEACE & CONFLICT - GEORGINA TENNY ROTARIAN

 Through the Kids to School project, AllKids provide students with all the materials which they need and the team work closely with local public schools to financially assist vulnerable families, allowing even the most underprivileged children access to education.

-This new school was partly funded as a RAWCs (Rotary Australia World Community Service) Project through Jenny Neale, partner of PDG Jeff Neale and championed throughout the District 9510 by Wendy Gaborit, Secretary of the RC of St Peters.
+This new school was partly funded as a RAWCs (Rotary Australia World Community Service) Project through Jenny Neale, partner of PDG Jeff Neale and championed throughout the District 9510 by PDG Wendy Gaborit, President of the RC of St Peters.

 The Rotary Club of St Peters has donated significant sums of money to support the Allkids project